 APPROPRIATE DRESS AT PALMERSTON PUBLIC SCHOOL

-Palmerston Public School expects that all students will dress in a way that is appropriate for the school day or for any school-sponsored event.
+Palmerston P.S. expects that all students will dress in a way that is appropriate for the school day.
 Students have a right to learn in a safe and caring space that is free of bias and discrimination, and have a right to express their individuality respectfully.
 It is an expectation that student dress choices respect the UGDSB’s intent to promote a community that is inclusive of a diverse range of identities.

 Students must wear:

-- A shirt or the equivalent (e.g., sweater etc.) with opaque fabric in the front, back, on the sides, and under the arms, and have a minimum of two straps over the shoulder AND
+- A shirt or the equivalent (e.g., sweater etc) with fabric in the front, back and on the sides under the arms, AND

 - Pants or the equivalent (e.g. skirt, sweatpants, leggings, dress, shorts), AND